konveyor/enhancements/enhancements/gradle-support/README.md

 ## Proposal

-The two main areas concerning support for Gradle are the analysis of the source code, done by Konveyor's rules engine through the usage of a language server, and the assessment of the dependencies of the project (also required for certain features of the rules engine).
+The two main areas concerning support for Gradle are the analysis of the source code, done by Konveyor's rules engine through the usage of a language server, and the identification of the dependencies of the project (also required for certain features of the rules engine).

 ### User Stories

 - As a user, I want to be able to analyze the source code of my Gradle Java project.
-- As a user, I want to be able to get an assessment of the dependencies used by my Gradle Java project, both direct and transitive.
+- As a user, I want to be able to identify the dependencies used by my Gradle Java project, both direct and transitive.
 - As a user, I want the ability to analyze the source code of the dependencies of my Gradle Java project.
 - As a user, I want to be able to analyze a project that uses an old Gradle version
 - As a user, I want to be able to run Konveyor for my Gradle project within a constrained environment